swissi2000/Centroid-ProbeApp/docs/ToolSetter.md

 These are the descriptions what each option does:

-* Show Message before Probing Movable TT: If this option is checked, CNC12 will display a Message before the probing move with the Movable TT is executed.
+* *Show Message before Probing Movable TT:* If this option is checked, CNC12 will display a Message before the probing move with the Movable TT is executed.
+The message can be customized in the *Message* box (\n does create a new line in the message box).
+Be aware that not checking this box does directly engage the probing cycle when the *Cycle Start* button is pressed.
+* *Show Message after Probing Movable TT before Moving to Fixed TT:* Test

 ## *Method 2:* Using a single, Movable Tool Touch Off Plate